 Medical Loss Ratio Information – The Affordable Care Act requires health insurers in the individual and small group markets to spend at least 80 percent of the premiums they receive on health care services and activities to improve health care quality (in the large group market, this amount is 85 percent).
 This is referred to as the Medical Loss Ratio (MLR) rule or the 80/20 rule.
 If a health insurer does not spend at least 80 percent of the premiums it receives on health care services and activities to improve health care quality, the insurer must rebate the difference.

-You are receiving this notice because your health insurer (Blue Cross and Blue Shield of Kansas) had a Medical Loss Ratio for 2011 that met or exceeded the required Medical Loss Ratio.
+Blue Cross and Blue Shield of Kansas had a Medical Loss Ratio for 2012 that met or exceeded the required Medical Loss Ratio.
 For more information on Medical Loss Ratio and your health insurer's Medical Loss Ratio, visit www.HealthCare.gov.

 For more details, see the information in our FAQs section.